ShapeOfMatter/MultiChor/README.md

 `wantsNextCard` is the result of a parallel computation (CLI interaction);
 it's type is `Faceted players '[] Bool`.
-The computation of `hand2` is private between each player and the dealer, so we `fanOut` over the players and then `enclave` a sub-choreography involving only the given player and `"dealer"`.
+The computation of `hand2` is private between each player and the dealer, so we `fanOut` over the players and then `conclave` a sub-choreography involving only the given player and `"dealer"`.
-The `broadcast` inside the enclave shares that player's value of `wantsNextCard` with everyone _who's present_, which is just `"dealer"`.
+The `broadcast` inside the conclave shares that player's value of `wantsNextCard` with everyone _who's present_, which is just `"dealer"`.
 At the end, the players each observer if they've won or lost in parallel.

 Check the source repository for many more example choreographies.